 22

-From approx 09.00 hrs on the morning of Thursday the 22nd of June along the NE -S horizon
+On the morning of Sunday the 22nd of June above the SE – S horizon

-as the Sun will already be in the sky this event may prove difficult to see
+as the Sun will be above the horizon during this event

 OR SOLAR SAFETY GLASSES FOR YOUR EYES